 On the surface, the sleepy town of 2200 residents seems like a typical South Australian country town.
 But dig a little deeper and you’ll discover a treasure trove of lovingly maintained historic sites.

-The Monster Mine’s crater, with its glistening emerald waters and 80-metre walls, provides wonderful acoustics for the Jazz in the Monster Mine show held in February each year.
+The Monster Mine’s crater, with its glistening emerald waters and 80m walls, provides wonderful acoustics for the Jazz in the Monster Mine show held in February each year.

 World’s richest copper mine